Destinations Italy Milan & Lakes

 Must orderNegroni Sbagliato · invented here, 1972

-InsiderDuring Design Week (April) Bar Basso doubles as a design world unofficial HQ — every gallerist and architect on earth is there by 9 p.m.
-Either go on purpose or stay away entirely.
+InsiderDuring Design Week (April), Bar Basso doubles as the design world's unofficial HQ; every gallerist and architect on earth is there by 9 p.m.
+Go on purpose or stay away entirely.

 Camparino in Galleria